 The AA School is accepting late applications for this course for the 2016/17 academic year.
 If you wish to submit a late application, please contact Imogen Evans on +44 (0)20 7887 4067 to discuss your application, prior to submitting your online form.

-The Emergent Technologies and Design programme continues to evolve through the development of our research in studio, the seminar coursework and the dissertations.
-We aim to produce new research each year, building from our interests and expertise in material organisation and the design and development of systems in a variety of scales.
+The Emergent Technologies & Design programme continues to evolve through the development of our research in the studio, in seminars and in dissertations.
+The programme aims each year to produce new research that takes forward our interests and expertise in material organisation and the design and development of systems in a variety of scales.

-Core Studio 1 and 2 – Active Systems
+Core Studio 1 & 2

 Core Studio 1 - Material Systems

 Evan Greenberg with Manja van de Worp and Elif Erdine, Term 1

 Physical and digital computational techniques are used to develop the architectural qualities of different material systems tuned to specific climatic contexts.
 Digital models will explore possibilities in response to various parameters while physical models will explore the integration of material behaviour and fabrication processes.
 The studio concludes with fully fabricated and digitally modelled, doubly curved material systems that exhibit integrated structural and environmental properties.